raspberrypilearning/lego-plotter/en/step_3.md

 --- task ---

-Repaet the calibration process in the negative y direction.
+Repeat the calibration process in the negative y direction.
 This time when you incrementally move the arm anticlockwise, you'll need to include the direction parameter:

 ```python
 >>> motor_y.run_to_position(-50, 100, direction=1)